otam-mato/projects_landing_page/README.md

 ✍️ 1.
 [Deploying the app on AWS EC2 and RDS instances](https://github.com/otam-mato/nodejs_mysql_web_app_terraform) <br>

-&nbspIn this setting I automate creating the infrastructure on AWS with Terraform and deploy the app on EC2 + RDS instances.
+&nbsp In this setting I automate creating the infrastructure on AWS with Terraform and deploy the app on EC2 + RDS instances.

  <br>
 ✍️ 2.
 [Migrating MySQL --> MongoDB with a Python script.
 Deploying the app on the EC2 instance](https://github.com/otam-mato/nodejs_mongodb_web_app_awscloudformation)<br>